ThreeSixes/airSuck/README.md

 Test files:
   - sub2CrCTest.py - Checks CRC sums and performs XOR operations on frames.
 This was developed for testing.
   - ssrParseTest.py - Tests decoding of one or more manually entered frames by the ssrParse class.
 This was developed for testing.
+  - cprMathTest.py - Class for testing Compact Position Reporting (CPR) algorithm.
+This was developed for testing.

 Support config files:
   - supervisor/airSuck-dump1090Connector.conf - Supversior config file to keep dump1090Connector.py running as a daemon.